ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

    This feature is designed for use when media files referenced by RM are all in a single folder hierarchy.

+NO_TAG_FILES
+   Lists all files found in RM's Media tab that have zero tags.

+DUP_FILEPATHS
+    Lists files that have been added more than one time to the database.
+These will appear more than once in RM's Media tab.

+DUP_FILENAMES
+    Lists files that have the same filename.
+This is not usually a problem, but being aware of the duplicate names may help your organizing efforts.

 FOLDER_LIST
    Lists all folders referenced in the RM database.
 A file in an unexpected location may have been accidentally added to the database.
 This list will make it obvious.

-NO_TAG_FILES
-   Lists all files found in RM's Media tab that have zero tags.

-DUP_FILES
-    Lists files that have been added more than one time to the database.
-These will appear more than once in RM's Media tab.

 HASH_FILE
     Generates a text file containing a listing of each media file's name, location